 This book is AMAZING.

 These are the best peanut butter cookies I’ve ever made!
 Easy and foolproof.

 - 1/2 cup cold vegan margarine (I used Earth Balance)*

 - 1/2 cup vegan granulated sugar or coconut sugar

 - 1/3 cup packed light brown sugar

 - 3/4 cup natural peanut butter

-- extra sugar for rolling, preferably course sugar
+- Extra sugar for rolling, preferably coarse sugar

 - Combine the flax seed and water in a small bowl and set aside.